 TheRide 2045 is a Long-Range Plan that will transform transit in the Ann Arbor-Ypsilanti area.
-The plan lays out a strategy for transit over the next 25 years that will achieve the Board's stated vision:
+The plan lays out a strategy for transit up to 2045 that will achieve the Board's stated vision:

 A robust public transportation system that adapts to the area's evolving needs, environment, and quality of life.